HarperDB/documentation/docs/developers/operations-api/clustering.md

 ## Cluster Get Routes

-Gets the replication routes from the HarperDB config file.
+Gets the replication routes from the Harper config file.

 _Operation is restricted to super\_user roles only_